 Remember to reach out for help if your anxiety is reaching proportions that are unmanageable without professional help.

 With Coronavirus anxiety on the rise, number 6 of the 7 mental health tips should bring ease to your mind.
-If you get a fever, headache, runny nose, or cough it does not mean you have the Coronavirus.
-Not everyone should be tested for Coronavirus.
+If you get a fever, headache, runny nose, or cough it could mean you have the Coronavirus.
+No need to worry, you can get a Rapid COVID Test at ProHealth.
+A COVID test can bring peace of mind and can keep the ones around you safe.
 The CDC website has a coronavirus self-checker, which is a guide to help you make decisions.

 Click HERE for Coronavirus self-checker, provided by the CDC.